Masters and Artisans Tour to Holland and Belgium

 Fall under the spell of the glorious Dutch springtime, with colorful carpets of tulips and imaginative flower displays, beautiful cathedrals in fairytale medieval cities, windmills set in green, lush countryside, and the romantic canals lined with traditional houses.
 View magnificent art collections of Amsterdam, cutting-edge architecture of Rotterdam and Delft pottery, taste local cheesaaes and chocolate and discover the uncommon beauty and the history of the Netherlands.

 Amsterdam is a cosmopolitan city bursting with culture and boasting a rich collection of art.
 The city is rampant with photography exhibitions, dance performances, theater shows and museums housing some of the world's most storied masterpieces.
 The city of Amsterdam uses the arts to bind communities and people together, drawing travelers from all over the world.
-This diverse city is one of Europe’s top ten tourist destinations and attracts 4 million visitors a year.
+Amsterdam experienced an influx of religions and cultures after the Second World War, and today it is one of the world's most multicultural cities, with at least 177 nationalities represented.

 The medieval Flemish architecture and cobbled streets of Bruges is a step back in time.
 Bruges first received its city charter in 1128, when new walls and canals were built.
-Bruges is often compared to Venice and Florence as it experienced a prosperous period in the 16th century which is still apparent by its Renaissance flamboyance.
-The Count of Flanders was based in Bruges, and the town was a hub of commerce, with merchants from 34 different countries coming to trade here.
-Like Venice, Bruges was famous for its high quality lace, and the same kind of luxurious lace can still be found at Kantcentrum lace centre, and 't Apostelientje lace shop.
+Bruges is often compared to Venice and Florence as it experienced a prosperous period in the 16th century, still apparent by its Renaissance flamboyance.
+The Count of Flanders was based in Bruges and the town was a hub of commerce, with merchants from 34 different countries coming to trade here.
+Like Venice, Bruges was famous for its high quality lace, and the same kind of luxurious lace can still be found at Kantcentrum lace center and 'T Apostelientje lace shop.

 April 30 - May 8, 2020